aurora-opensource/xviz/docs/api-reference/ros/messages/sensor-point-cloud-2.md

 ## Remarks

-The `altFrameId` data is available in the message itself as `header.frame_id`.
+The `frameId` data is available in the message itself as `header.frame_id`.
 However we avoid looking at the message when generating the metadata therefore we need it ahead of time.